 As mentioned above, an essential core of scientific literature forms the basis for all scholarly disciplines.
 However, this core is not static — scientific research continues to give rise to specialized fields of studies, and new journals emerge as published research on new topics achieves critical mass.
-Thomson Reuters editors determine if the content of a journal under evaluation will enrich the database or if the topic is already adequately addressed in existing coverage.
+Our editors determine if the content of a journal under evaluation will enrich the database or if the topic is already adequately addressed in existing coverage.

-Because Web of Science is a true citation index, all cited references from every item in every journal covered in Web of Science are indexed whether or not the cited work is also covered as a source publication.
-Through these data it is possible to measure the citation impact of journals under evaluation.
+Because Web of Science Core Collection is a true citation index, all cited references from every item in every journal covered are indexed whether or not the cited work is also covered as a source publication.
+As a result, the Web of Science Core Collection Journal Selection Process is unique in that our editors have a wealth of citation data available to them.
+Through these data it is possible to measure the citation impact of journals that are still under evaluation.7